lukoerfer/auto-implementation/README.md

 * Return a return-type specific default value (`false` for booleans, `0` for integers, `0.0` for floats, `null` for objects)
 * Throw an `UnsupportedOperationException`

-Depending on the use case, one can decide which statements should be used to implement the interface or abstract class by using the **all** parameter on the annotation:
+Depending on the use case, one can decide which methods should be used to implement the interface or abstract class by using the **all** parameter on the annotation:

 ``` java
 @AutoImplementation(all = StatementType.THROW)